zcash-hackworks/zdev-docker/README.md

 ## Build Cheat Sheet

-THESE ARE UNOFFICIAL INSTRUCTIONS.
-SEE THE INDIVIDUAL PROJECTS' DOCUMENTATION FOR POSSIBLY-MORE-ACCURATE INSTRUCTIONS.

 **Note:** All of the builds are independent for now, i.e. the build output of `librustzcash` *doesn't* get used as an input to the `zcash-android-wallet-sdk` build.